 We traveled by train from Moscow to Samara.
 That train was just for Russians and foreigners were not allowed.

 As we got seated in a car, Dan, Linda’s 14-year-old son, wandered off.
 As an American, he stood out, so the KGB woman saw him and questioned him.
 He spoke no Russian, so she threw him off of the train.
-The train was about to depart, but Dan realized just how dangerous of a position he was in.
-He ran along the cars and banged on the windows.
+The train was about to depart, but Dan realized that he was in a dangerous position.
+He ran alongside the cars and banged on the windows.
 Finally, he came to our car and what a surprise it was to see him outside the train.
-Larry got him aboard and all was well.
+Larry got him aboard, and all was well.

 Had he not found us and the train left without him, I have no idea how he would have survived.

 As we rode along on the train, we came across more than one train wreck.
 Each wreck was just shoved away from the tracks and left to rust.
 Some showed several cars, and all included the engine.

-The distance from the tracks to the fence was often a couple hundred feet.
-We would call this the right of way.
+The distance from the tracks to the fence was often a couple of hundred feet.
+We would call this the “right of way.”
 In many places, this right of way was planted in huge vegetable gardens by private people.
 Many times we saw people tending the gardens.

 Just over the fence were the state farms.
 I think that once I saw a single person on a state farm.
 For propaganda reasons, the harvesters were lined up along the fence to show how rich Russia was.
 I saw trees growing up through the equipment, so they had been there for years without being used.

 Larry explained to us that often, the crops got planted, but seldom harvested.
 There was no storage provided to hold it while waiting for a train.
 There were no trains to take the grain away.
 There were no central places to store the grain near a city.
 The whole thing was a charade-central planning at its best.